nvnenasheva/braker-snake-modified/README.md

 You find a small example in input.csv.
 You may want to modify input.csv

+Beware: currently, specifying a taxon that includes another taxon in the input is dangerous!
+Don't do this!

 ## Running

 Call with (currently only dry runs, but I tested that the singularity container is pulled)